-Trying to decide which weight loss diet to follow can be challenging as there are so many popular diets, each affording a certain set of benefits while also having drawbacks.
+Trying to decide which weight loss diet to follow can be challenging as there are so many popular diets to choose from these days, each affording a certain set of benefits, such as fat loss and satiety, while also having drawbacks, such as short-term adherence.

-The monotony of the same types of foods day in and day out with the eternal exclusion of others can make it really challenging to maintain your diet without wanting to abandon your weight loss plans altogether.
+The monotony of consuming the same types of foods day in and day out with the eternal exclusion of others can make it challenging to maintain your diet and stick to your weight loss plans.

-But, what if the weight loss diet you follow doesn’t strictly dictate what you can and cannot eat?
+But, what if your weight loss diet doesn’t strictly dictate what you can and cannot eat?
 Moreover, what if the amount of food you eat varies throughout the week?

-This is the concept behind the metabolic confusion diet, a weight loss diet that is more loosely defined by having variety in the types and amounts of food you eat.
+This is the concept behind the metabolic confusion diet, a weight loss diet more loosely defined by having variety in the types and amounts of food you eat while switching up your daily calorie intake to keep your metabolism kicked into high gear.

 Let’s jump in!